dalmo1991/superflexPy/doc/numerical_solver.rst

 :code:`NumericalApproximator` and :code:`RootFinder`.

 SuperflexPy provides two built-in numerical approximators (implicit and explicit Euler) and a root finder (Pegasus method).
+These methods are best suited when dealing with smooth flux functions.
+If a user wants to experiment with discontinuous flux functions, other ODE solution algorithms should be considered.

-Other ODE solution algorithms, e.g. Runge-Kutta, can be accommodated by extending the classes :code:`NumericalApproximator` and/or :code:`RootFinder`.
+The implementation of other ODE solution algorithms, e.g. Runge-Kutta, can be done by  extending the classes :code:`NumericalApproximator` and/or :code:`RootFinder`.
 Even more generally, ODE solvers from external libraries could be used within SuperflexPy by incorporating them in a class that respects the interface expected by the :code:`NumericalApproximator`.